NCI-GDC/gatk-docker/README.md

 ## Building
 ---

+The `build.sh` script facilitates building all images:

+`bash build.sh build`

 These Docker images are based on Ubuntu 20.04.

+Images of GATK4 are built from the `Dockerfile.multi` file.

+The GATK 3.7 image is built from the `3.7/Dockerfile` and packages the included jar file.

-The Makefile in each directory provides the `make build-docker` target which will create an image with tags:
+The Makefile in each `<version>` directory provides the `make build-docker` target which will create an image with tags:

 * `gatk:<version>`
 * `gatk:<version>-<short commit>`